Nate Lowe Player Props: Rangers vs. Red Sox

 Nate Lowe At The Plate

-- Among the qualifying batters in MLB, his batting average ranks 48th, his on-base percentage ranks 25th, and he is 82nd in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 50th in batting average, 26th in on-base percentage, and 80th in slugging.

-- In 75.3% of his 85 games this season, Lowe has picked up at least one hit.
-He's also had 22 multi-hit games.
+- Lowe has reached base via a hit in 65 games this season (of 86 played), and had multiple hits in 22 of those games.

-- Looking at the 85 games he has played this year, he's hit a home run in nine of them (10.6%), and in 2.3% of his trips to the plate.
+- Looking at the 86 games he has played this season, he's hit a home run in nine of them (10.5%), and in 2.3% of his trips to the dish.

-- Lowe has had at least one RBI in 40.0% of his games this season (34 of 85), with more than one RBI nine times (10.6%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Lowe has driven home a run in 34 games this season (39.5%), including more than one RBI in 10.5% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.